apache/couchdb/src/docs/src/config/csrt.rst

-            declaration to easily chain the matchspec constructions as `ets:fun2ms/1` is a special compile time parse transform macro that requires the full definition to be specified directly, it cannot be iteractively constructed.
-That said, you _can_ register matchers through remsh with more specific and fine grained pattern matching, and a more expressive system for defining matchers are being explored.
+            declaration to easily chain the matchspec constructions as `ets:fun2ms/1` is a special compile time parse transform macro that requires the full definition to be specified directly, it cannot be interactively constructed.
+That said, you _can_ register matchers through `remsh` with more specific and fine grained pattern matching, and a more expressive system for defining matchers are being explored.